cloudbees-core-cd-workshop/workshop-exercises/exercises/artifacts-parallel-sequential-cb-core.md

 Now that we have added some web tests, we will next add a very simple load test utilizing the Apache Benchmark tool.
 But first we will need to add another Pod Template to the `resources` folder of your **pipeline-library** repostiory.

-1. In the **master** branch of your forked **pipeline-library** repostiory click on the **Create new file** button and enter `resources/podtemplates/nodejs-app/load-test-pod.yml`.
+1. In the **master** branch of your forked **pipeline-library** repository click on the **Create new file** button and enter `resources/podtemplates/nodejs-app/load-test-pod.yml`.
-2. The contents of this file will be the following `Pod` configuration and will include the `apache-benchmark` container.
+2. The contents of this file will be the following Kubernetes `Pod` configuration and will include the `apache-benchmark` container.
 Copy and paste the following as the content of this new `load-test-pod.yml` `resource` file:

 ```
 kind: Pod